The contribution of outdoor fungal spores to child and adolescent asthma hospitalisations: lung function and airway inflammation

 Supervisors: A/Prof Bircan Erbas, Prof Shyamali Dharmage, and Dr Adrian Lowe

 Asthma exacerbation is major cause of child and adolescent asthma hospitalisations.
-Some fungal spores can trigger severe asthma exacerbation, but knowledge of which outdoor fungal spores taxa contribute asthma hospitalisations in Australia is limited.
-My PhD is investigating the associations between outdoor fungal spores and asthma hospitalisations, lung function and airway inflammation in children and adolescents.
-I am examining whether age, sex, respiratory infections, air pollutants or grass pollen modifies any associations.
+Some fungal spores can trigger severe asthma exacerbation, but knowledge of which outdoor fungal spores taxa contribute to asthma hospitalisations in Australia is limited.
+My PhD investigated the associations between outdoor fungal spores and asthma hospitalisations, lung function and airway inflammation in children and adolescents.
+I examined whether age, sex, respiratory infections, air pollutants or grass pollen modifies any associations.

 PhD Scholarship and funding body: